 More and more of our employees are working remotely and with other flexible work arrangements.
 Our WorkWise program, for example, empowers eligible employees in either a partial or full commitment to work remotely.
 The environmental benefits include reduced emissions from and time lost to commuting and facility consolidation, which allows more efficient use of space and energy.

 EMC facilities around the globe offer shuttle programs to create efficiencies, while reducing carbon emissions and easing our employees’ commuting challenges.
 Our facilities in the U.S. and in Cork, Ireland offer carpool matching programs for employees.
 In 2015, we added a double electric car charging station to our Bedford, Massachusetts facility, in addition to the six double electric car charging stations added in 2014 to facilities in California, Massachusetts and North Carolina.
 These double outlet stations have given us the ability to charge 18 electric vehicles at one time.
 In addition, EMC’s Hopkinton, Massachusetts location received the Massachusetts Excellence in Commuter Options (ECO) Award at the highest Pinnacle level for the fifth year in a row.

 Commuting programs and projects available at various EMC facilities include:

 - Bike racks and showers for employees who bike to work

-- Incentives to encourage employees to use public transportation and EMC sponsored shuttles for the benefit of the employees and to reduce carbon emissions
+- Programs to encourage employees to use public transportation and EMC sponsored shuttles for the benefit of the employees and to reduce carbon emissions

 - Direct service to our locations from some local train stations